Andrew Benintendi Preview, Player Props: White Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the second-ranked team ERA across all league pitching staffs (3.71).
+- The Mariners have a 3.71 team ERA that ranks second across all MLB pitching staffs.

-- Mariners pitchers combine to surrender 134 home runs (1.1 per game), the sixth-fewest in the league.
+- Mariners pitchers combine to allow the sixth-fewest home runs in baseball (135 total, 1.1 per game).

-- His last time out was on Friday, Aug.
-4 against the Los Angeles Angels, when the righty went six innings, surrendering two earned runs while allowing four hits.
+- The right-hander's last time out came on Thursday against the Kansas City Royals, when he went six innings, surrendering four earned runs while allowing eight hits.

-- In 11 games this season, the 23-year-old has a 4.75 ERA and 9.8 strikeouts per nine innings, while giving up a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.